-Because geometric features have various degrees of locality, i.e., locally relevant size and distance, we argue that it is advantageous not to think of F as a single qlobal deformation, but rather as a collection of deformations with various localities [15].
-In our study of geometric entities such as objects and boundaries, locality must be taken with respect to the components of which an entity is formed: the relevant sizes and distances for an object complex are determined by various objects in it, while those for an object must be determined by the natural sections making up the object, and so on.
-Each feature summarizes the geometric information contained in a certain spatial domain of size relevant to a particular scale.
+In order to efficiently characterize a population of geometric entities, it is important to realize that geometric deformations have various localities and we believe they should be incorporated in shape description (Yushkevich et al., 2001).
+In our study of geometric entities such as objects and boundaries, locality is relative to object scale level and must be taken with respect to the components of which an entity is formed.
+For example, at the object complex level, a global deformation is one that applies to all objects in it, while a local deformation applies only to some of the objects (but as a whole); at the individual object level, being a local deformation means it applies only to certain natural sections making up the object.
+The geometric features described by the deformations at each object scale level thus have certain sizes and distances that are relevant to that level.
 The differences in description between scale levels reflect different levels of detail.
 Moreover, the relevant distance within a scale level induces a notion of neighbors, i.e., nearby geometric entities at that scale: nearby objects, nearby object sections, etc. This neighbor relation, together with the spatial extent of features and levels of detail in description, realize the notion of locality and form the basis of our representation.
-From a statistical point of view, locality reflects the spatial correlation between different geometric components of an entity.
-For many shapes, a particular feature at a certain scale level tends to be more correlated with the features that are close by, compared to those that are further away.
-This is an important assumption that we make in developing statistical shape models, an assumption based on measurements we have made in certain sample populations.
+In the context of describing a population of entities, locality reflects the spatial correlation between various geometric components of different scales among the population.

-To effectively capture locality, we use object-based scale levels and describe residues within and between scales similar to the wavelet approaches [16, 17].
-Rather than representing a shape instance S by a single transformation F, i.e., $S = F(S_0)$, we represent it in a coarse to fine manner by decomposing F into a series of, say K, deformations, i.e., $F = F_K \circ F{K-1} \circ \cdots \circ F_1$.
-This allows S to be described by geometric entities at various scale levels and their relative conformations.
-For each $k = 1, \ldots, K$, $S_k = F_k \circ F{k-1} \circ \cdots \circ F_1(S_0)$ is the representation of S at step k, and the deformation F_k describes a residual transformation relative to S{k-1} , measured in terms of both across-scale and within-scale primitive relationships.
+This notion of locality suggests we use object-based scale levels and describe residues within and between scales similar to the wavelet approaches (Mallat, 1989; Unser, 1996).
+We argue that it is more advantageous not to describe a geometric entity S by a single transformation F, bur rather represent it in a coarse to fine manner by decomposing F into a series of, say K, deformations, i.e., $F = F_K \circ F{K-1} \circ \cdots \circ F_1$ (Pizer et al., 2005).
+In this way geometric features at various object scale levels can be explicitly described by the corresponding transformations at that level.
+For each k = 1, ..., K, $S_k = F_k \circ F{k-1} \circ \cdots \circ F_1(S_0)$ is the representation of S at step k, and the deformation $F_k$ describes a residual transformation relative to $S{k-1}$ , measured in terms of both across-scale and within-scale primitive relationships.
 In other words, the smaller scale features are described as residues of larger scale features.
+At any particular object scale level, we will assume that each residual feature tends to be more correlated with those that are close by, compared to those that are further away.
+Any strong correlation between entities that are not close to each other is a global feature and is supposed to have already been accounted for by the deformation at the (previous) larger scale level.
+This is an important assumption that we make in developing statistical shape models, an assumption based on measurements we have made in certain sample populations.
 Consider, for example, the shape of a pair of pubic bones (see Fig. 1(b)).
-In this case F_1 may be a single global level deformation that is applied to the both bones simultaneously, F_2 may represent a further deformation of the left bone, F_3 may represent a collection of even further local deformations of the left bone, each applied to a very small part of it, and so on.
+In this case $F_1$ may be a single global level deformation that is applied to the both bones simultaneously, $F_2$ may represent a further deformation of the left bone, $F_3$ may represent a collection of even further local deformations of the left bone, each applied to a very small part of it, and so on.